eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 For working of this program on Windows will be required "Microsoft Visual C++ Redistributable runtime libraries 2022": https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

-For working of this program on Ubuntu 20.04.5 LTS will be required libgtk-3-0: sudo apt install libgtk-3-0
+For working of this program on Linux possibly will be required libraries for gtk3.0.

-Latest versions were built and tested on: Windows 10 x64, Ubuntu 20.04.5 LTS
+Latest versions were built and tested on: Windows 10 x64, Ubuntu 20.04.5 LTS, EndeavourOS Cassini_Nova-03-2023

 For faster support in case of bug fixes please contact me in: https://vk.com/skosnits